An introduction to $p$-adic $L$-functions

 \begin{lemma} There is a natural isomorphism

 \end{lemma}

 \begin{proof} We work at finite level.
 Let $\GG_n \defeq \Gal(F_n/\Q)$, and $\GG_n^+ \defeq \Gal(F_n^+/\Q)$.
 Then there is a natural surjection

 induced by the natural quotient map on Galois groups.
 Since this must necessarily map $\Zp[\GG_n]^-$ to 0, this induces a map $\Zp[\GG_n]^+ \rightarrow \Zp[\GG_n^+]$.
-The result now follows at finite level by a dimension count (as both are free $\Zp$-modules of rank $(p-1)p^{n-1}/2$ and one can easily construct a bijection from one basis to the other one).
+The result now follows at finite level by a dimension count (as both are free $\Zp$-modules of rank $(p-1)p^{n-1}/2$, and one sees easily that the map sends a basis of the first module to a basis of the second).
 We obtain the required result by passing to the inverse limit. \end{proof}

 We henceforth freely identify $\Lambda(\GG^+)$ with the submodule $\Lambda(\GG)^+$ of $\Lambda(\GG)$.

 \begin{lemma} Let $\mu \in \Lambda(\GG)$.
 Then $\mu \in \Lambda(\GG^+)$ if and only if

 for all odd $k \geq 1$. \end{lemma}